robertschank/robertschank.github.io/index.md

    - If something won't budge, work with that one instead
    - Keep going until you can approach this part with curiosity or compassion

-**Talk to it like a friend** - Extend curiosity, compassion, appreciation.
+**Talk to it like a friend** - Extend curiosity, compassion, and appreciation.
 Imagine you're having a conversation with someone who matters.

 **On paper** - Write to it directly on the page—like writing a letter to a friend.